sailingthroughemotion/sailingthroughemotion.github.io/index.md

   <img src="https://i.imgur.com/aCGCCjV.png" alt="Imgur" style="width:248px; height:338px;">
 </p>

+Reprising my unofficial role as the merchandise designer for the UF Russian Culture Club for the third year in a row, the club's executive team and I came together to present these two Soviet space race-themed designs for our fellow members. _Although the final illustrattion here appears as black on white, the final product was a white design on a black T-shirt, but it is presented in its initial black on white iteration for better screen legibility._

+This design features original and referenced hand-drawn illustrations, as well as original hand lettering.

 * * *

 ## TEDxUF -- Sticker Design 2024

 ![Imgur](https://i.imgur.com/aNA5QAd.jpg)

+[Click here](https://www.tedxuf.com) to learn more about TEDxUF and the 2024 conference that these stickers were designed for. _Above is the final design that was sold to attendees.
+Below is the final illustrated draft that I presented._

 ![Imgur](https://i.imgur.com/SCI1HGX.png)

+This design features original and referenced hand-drawn illustrations.

 * * *